-Please note, the next meeting is on March 30th at the usual venue
+Please note, due to the current pandemic,the next meeting on March 30th Is CANCELLED.

 The last group meeting of 2018 took place on November 23rd, with our usual good turnout , and we had an interesting talk on Cancer and relationships, followed by tea and biccies, courtesy of Margaret and Ron.

 We wish all our sufferers, partners, carers, friends and supporters a happy and healthy 2019!

 We are very sad to report that Brian Rayner, a committee member, and friend and confidant to many group members , passed away in early November after a short illness.
 Brian was a kind, caring man, who always went the extra mile to help and he will be sorely missed by many.
 We offer our condolences to Janette and the family, and we hold them in our thoughts at this sad time.